-Tuition and fee charges must be paid by registration.
+Tuition and fee charges must be paid by the first day of the semester.
 If tuition is not paid in full on the due date, you will not be allowed to start the semester.

 Refund of Institutional Tuition, Room and Board Charges